2022 PNC Championship purse, winner’s share, prize money payout

 Only major winners or winners of The Players Championship can qualify.

-The prize money is split between teammates, with the winning team's players could each receive $100,000 for the victory if they're both professionals.
+The prize money can be split between teammates, with the winning team's players could each receive $100,000 for the victory if they're both professionals.
+However, if one of the players is an amateur, then the pro gets all of the prize money, which is typically the case.

+The two-round event is a scramble on both days, meaning both players on each team hit from the same spot on each shot, selecting the best result from the prior shot as the spot for the next shot.

 There is no cut in this tournament, which is considered unofficial but sanctioned by the PGA Tour.